Prateek07-Kumar/ElectroScope_EV_Trends_in_India/README.md

 4. **Review the Presentation:**

-Open Resume_Challenge_12_Presentation.pdf to view the detailed analysis and visualizations.
+Open Resume_Challenge_12_Presentation.pdf to view the detailed analysis and visualizations

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit pull requests for any improvements or additional analyses.